 Look around before you lift.
 There should be a clear path for you to carry your object.
 You also should know where you are going to put it down.
 Avoid walking on slippery, uneven surfaces while you’re carrying something.

 The best way to pick up a load is to use handles or straps, if possible.
 Make sure you have an easy and tight grip before you lift.
 Using work gloves may help with this.
 You also should be close to the load you’re going to lift.
 Avoid reaching out for an object.
-This prevents strained muscles.
+This reduces strain on your muscles.

 Use your arms, legs, and core body (abdominal muscles) to lift.
 Don’t use your back.
 This includes bending your knees to pick up something, instead of bending over at your waist.
 Maintain proper posture.
 Don’t arch your back.
 This is one way to cause an injury by using the wrong muscles.
 Another way to avoid hurting your back is to use a ladder when lifting something overhead.